aryanoberoi/softaimultiagent/README.md

 ## Documentation

-Soft AI, virtual chat-powered company for software development, brings together agents including chief officers, professional programmers, test engineers, and UI/UX designers.
+Soft AI, virtual chat-powered company for software development, brings together agents including chief officers, professional programmers and UI/UX designers.
 When presented with a preliminary task by a human “client, the agents at SoftAI engage in effective communication and mutual verification through collaborative chatting.
 This process enables them to